Advisor

 Myles Suer

-Myles Suer is Strategic Marketing Director at Privacera.
-He has been a data business leader at various companies, including Alation, Informatica, and HP Software.
+Myles Suer has been a data business leader at various companies, including Privacera, Alation, Informatica, and HP Software.
 Mr. Suer is the facilitator for CIOChat, a platform that brings together worldwide executive-level participants from a mix of industries, including banking, insurance, energy, education, and government.
-He has been published in Computerworld, CIO Magazine, eWeek, CMS Wire, and COBIT… Read More
+He has been published in Computerworld, CIO Magazine, eWeek, CMS Wire, and COBIT Focus.
+Mr. Suer has been named #1… Read More